SDA-SE/cluster-image-scanner/docs/architecture/decisions/defectdojo-structure.md

     * Test,  <date> | <imageTag> | (<ScanType>),   	2022-12-04 21:21:49 | 2cbc6c9.47 (Dependency Track Import)

 ### Pro
 * Statistics for products are easier to understand for humans because they are visible in an aggregated form.
+* Very flexible for teams

 ### Con
-* Extra work to integrate
+* Effort to implement it for teams

 ## Grouped by namespace:
 ### Structure